JabirTech/cadmium/README.md

 ## TODO

 - [ ] Start the web app
+    - [ ] Writing the helper for weather data retrival
+    - [ ] Sort out the needed data
 - [ ] Add basic functionality of showing weather
 - [ ] Improve the UI
 - [ ] Add a TV app